Elbow Injuries and The Treatment Options

 A scaphoid fracture refers to a break in one of the central wrist bones, commonly caused by a fall onto an outstretched hand.

 Breaking your fall with your hand is often an uncontrollable a reflex response, unfortunately the hand is composed of many small fragile bones which can break under excessive force.
 A fracture of the scaphoid typically produces pain on the thumb side of the wrist joint aggravated by wrist movement and gripping.
 Scaphoid fractures can be a little tricky as they don’t always cause intense pain and noticeable deformity like typical bone fractures.
 Due to this, many people don’t actually realise that they have broken their scaphoid.

-Despite this, a scaphoid fracture is a serious injury and requires immediate medical attention.
+Despite this, a scaphoid fracture is a serious wrist injury and requires immediate medical attention.
 If it goes ignored and untreated fragments of the bone may fail to join back together and cause lasting wrist problems.
-This is a serious consequence which will prolong your recovery and may require surgery or alternative treatments to stimulate healing.
-A physiotherapist can assist in the management of a scaphoid fracture by encouraging the natural bone healing process and strengthening the wrist muscles for lasting protection.
+This is a serious consequence which will prolong your recovery and may require surgery or alternative wrist treatments to stimulate healing.
+At Pro-fitphsyio we can assist in the management of a scaphoid fracture by encouraging the natural bone healing process and strengthening the wrist muscles for lasting protection.

 CARPAL TUNNEL SYNDROME

 Carpal tunnel syndrome is a nerve entrapment disorder that causes pain, sensory changes and a loss of function within the hand and wrist.